image

 How often should project managers review and adjust the project management triangle?

-Regular reviews are essential, typically at key milestones or when significant changes occur.
+Regular reviews are crucial, especially at significant milestones or when major changes occur.

 What role does innovation play in managing the project management triangle?

-Innovation can help optimise processes, potentially allowing for improvements across all constraints simultaneously.
+Innovation can help optimise processes, potentially improving all constraints simultaneously.